Regulation Best Interest (REG BI) Overview

 Reg BI Preparedness Reviews Report

-As part of FINRA’s continuing efforts to assist members with the implementation of Reg BI and Form CRS, FINRA has published a new report highlighting common practices FINRA observed during reviews that began in late 2019 and through ongoing conversations with firms of all sizes about their preparedness initiatives.
+As part of FINRA’s continuing efforts to assist members with the implementation of Reg BI and Form CRS, FINRA published a report highlighting common practices FINRA observed during reviews that began in late 2019 and through ongoing conversations with firms of all sizes about their preparedness initiatives.
 The report is meant to help FINRA member firms assess their efforts against their peers.

 Regulation BI Conference